WindOfMind/Bondora.ConstructionEquipmentRental/readme.md

 1. Install Visual Studio, .NET Core SDK and Node.js.
 2. Make sure that the port 5000 is free.
 3. Open the solution in Visual Studio.
-4. Make sure that multiple startup projects is chosen otherwise set multiple start for Billing and Service projects.
+4. Make sure that multiple startup projects is chosen otherwise set multiple start for ConstructionEquipmentRental.Billing and ConstructionEquipmentRental.Service projects.
 5. Restore packages, build and run.
 6. Restoring dependencies using 'npm' may take several minutes.